CSTCAC/Test/README.md

  done by a centralised website, gold bullion or company.. doesn't need to be a smart contract.

-this is a highly experimental system that could be fundamentally flawed in numerous ways, vulnerable to timing attacks, race conditions, double spending and other issues.
+this is a highly experimental system that could be fundamentally flawed in numerous ways, vulnerable to timing attacks, race conditions, double spending and many other issues.

+# feeback or comments

+if you have any feedback, spotted some security or design issues please let me know!